Tuition Refund for All Programs (Buyer’s Right to Cancel)

 Refund of Fees for All Programs

 Refund of Fees and Other Charges: 100% refund of fees and other charges will be made if enrollment cancellation occurs before the start of a Term.
-Registration Fee is non-refundable once a Term has started.
+The Application and Registration Fee is non-refundable once a Term has started.

 Attendance at California Intercontinental University includes: